sanjar91/Fantastic-Four/Code Analysis.md

 **Findings of Security Related issues**

-* CWE 20 (Improper input validation): 3
-  * The product does not validate or incorrectly validates input that can affect the control flow or data flow of a program

 * CWE 126 (Buffer Over-read):  126
   * Does not handle strings that are not \0-terminated; if given one it may perform an over-read